by Alex Gugel , all rights reserved

 North Rim Campground

 The North Rim campground is remote and has 13 sites dispersed among pinyon and juniper trees.
 Sites available on a first-come, first-served basis.
 The last 7 miles of the North Rim Road and the campground road are unpaved.
 Services are very limited.
 To protect vegetation and forest resources, please use designated tent pads and do not tie, hang, or attach anything to trees.
-This campground fills quickly during the summer, especially on weekends.
 Maximum combined length of RV, car and/or trailer is 22 feet.
+Generators are prohibited.
+Elevation: 7767 ft (2367.4 m).

 Standard Camping Fee